datacontract/odcs-workshop-2h/README.md

 ### Steps
 1. Install Data Contract CLI (workshop facilitators will help)
 2. Set up environment variables for a connection to Databricks
-3. Use the import command to put the data available on Databricks under contract.
+3. Use the **import** command to put the data available on Databricks under contract.
-4. Use the test command to check whether the data on Databricks confirm to the Data Contract
+4. Use the **test** command to check whether the data on Databricks confirm to the Data Contract
-5. Add SQL-based quality checks on the data and re-run the tests.
+5. Add SQL-based quality checks on the data and re-run the tests with the **test** command.
-6. Use the catalog command to create a data contract catalog.
+6. Use the **export** command to create an HTML documentation of the data contract.
-7. Use the export command to create a
+7. Use the **catalog** command to create a data contract catalog.
 8. OPTIONAL Use the integration with Data Mesh Manager
     1. Create an account and add an organization in Data Mesh Manager (www.datamesh-manager.com)
-    2. Use the publish command to publish the data contract to the Data Mesh Manager.
+    2. Use the **publish** command to publish the data contract to the Data Mesh Manager.
 You need to add a custom property
-    3. Use the --publish option of the test command to publish the test results to the Data Mesh Manager
+    3. Use the **test --publish** command with the publish option to publish the test results to the Data Mesh Manager
+9. Share your experience in a short retrospective.

 ### Resources
 - [Data Contract CLI (GitHub)](https://github.com/datacontract/datacontract-cli)